MicrosoftDocs/win32/desktop-src/PerfCtrs/adding-counter-names-and-descriptions-to-the-registry.md

 # Adding Counter Names and Descriptions to the Registry

 > [!IMPORTANT]
 > Due to significant performance and reliability limitations, the method for providing performance counter data that this topic describes may be altered or unavailable in the future.
-Instead, Microsoft recommends that you use the method described in [Providing Counter Data Using Version 2.0](providing-counter-data-using-version-2-0.md) for creating new performance counters, and that you migrate existing performance counters to use that method as well.
+Instead, Microsoft recommends that you use the method described in [Providing Counter Data Using Version 2.0](providing-counter-data-using-version-2-0.md) for creating new performance counters and that you migrate existing performance counters to use that method.

 The names and descriptions of all V1 performance objects and their counters must be installed the system.
 To store names and descriptions for the objects and counters from your [V1 provider](providing-counter-data.md):